 A DMSA scan is used to assess the function and location of the kidneys.
 An isotope that emits gamma rays is attached to ‘DiMercaptoSuccinic Acid’.
 This is administered via an intravenous cannula and is taken up by the kidneys a few hours later.
 If performed acutely, it can show altered function consistent with pyelonephritis.
 In the UK, a DMSA scan is undertaken 4-6 months post-infection to assess for scarring.

 In 2007, NICE published a guideline called “Urinary tract infection in the under 16s: diagnosis and management”, updated in 2018.
 When it comes to imaging, there are three main highlights.

-1. Children under 6 months of age with a first typical UTI should have an ultrasound to assess for a structural cause.
-An MCUG is considered if this is abnormal.
+1. Children under six months of age with a first typical UTI should have an ultrasound to assess for a structural cause.
+Consider and MCUG if this is abnormal.

 2. All children with an atypical UTI, regardless of age, should have an ultrasound acutely.
-A DMSA is also performed if they are under 3 years of age to assess renal parenchyma.
-Children under 6 months are investigated more fully with an USS, DMSA and MCUG.
+A DMSA is also performed if they are under three years of age to assess renal parenchyma.
+Children under six months are investigated more fully with an USS, DMSA and MCUG.